 Spirit is now own the Cape Verde islands preparing for an Atlantic crossing in early January to Barbados and then on to Grenada.
 In February she will cruise the islands of the Grenadines and in March visit the Caribbean islands of the French West Indies, from Martinique to Guadeloupe, arriving In Antigua in April in time for Antigua Classic Regatta.

-Following Antigua Classic Regatta in April she will begin her homeward voyage, via Bermuda and the Azores arriving back in Ireland for a new season of Sail Training voyages in mid June 2017.
+Following the Classic Regatta she will begin her homeward voyage, via Bermuda to the Azores where she will spend two weeks cruising among the islands before commencing her homeward voyage back to Ireland for another season of Sail Training commencing at the end of June 2017.

 If you would like to join the crew of Spirit of Oysterhaven on this voyage just get in touch at email@example.com and we can let you know when and where we have berths available.

 We need to make the voyage cover its costs so everyone is expected to make a contribution to share running expenses, which for Ocean Milebuilding voyages averages out at €50 per night.
-For island hopping and coastal cruises such as Cape Verde and for cruising in the Caribbean guest crew will be paying €120 per night, and for events such as Antigua Classic regatta it will be €180.
+For island hopping and coastal cruises, such as cruising in the Caribbean or Azores, guest crew will be paying €120 per night, and for events such as Antigua Classic regatta it will be €180.

 All crew members will be members of Spirit of Oysterhaven Club for which the annual subscription is €50.
 This will also entitle you to avail of other crewing opportunities aboard Spirit during the season when she is back in Ireland.